klho/hypoct/doc/tutorial.rst

 >>> import hypoct

 at the Python prompt.
-This should work if you are in the ``python/`` directory; otherwise, you may have to first type something like:
+This should work if you are in the ``python`` directory; otherwise, you may have to first type something like:

 >>> import sys
 >>> sys.path.append(/path/to/hypoct/python/)